 |Condobolin: Warr, RCP 8.5, 2090, Least hot & wettest, +2.8°C, +11% rainfall||2 (much hotter, wetter)||+0.9°C||99%|

 |Deniliquin: Warr, RCP 4.5, 2050, +1.2°C, +1% rainfall||3 (hotter, similar rainfall)||0°C||79%|

 |Wagga: Bend, RCP 4.5, Max consensus, 2050, +1.0°C, +1% rainfall||3 (warmer, similar rainfall)||-0.7°C||112%|

-For those analogue regions that have established communities of grey box or yellow box, professional seed collectors or community members with a deep knowledge of their local eucalypt flora surveyed the regions to locate and collect seed from 10 well-spaced grey box or yellow box ‘mother trees’.
+Professional seed collectors, or community members with a deep knowledge of their local eucalypts, surveyed the selected regions to locate and collect seed from 10 well-spaced Grey Box or Yellow Box ‘mother trees’.

-Prolonged drought conditions in NSW added greatly to the difficulty in finding trees bearing adequate amounts of mature seed.
-Seed capsules were harvested using a variety of methods and stored in order to dry and extract the seed.
+Prolonged drought conditions in NSW added to the challenge of finding trees bearing enough mature seed.
+Seed capsules were harvested using a variety of methods and stored to dry and extract the seed.
 The seed from each mother tree was packaged along with site details, including GPS coordinates.